zachleat/BigText/README.markdown

 Common Problems
 ----------------------------

-### ID CSS Styling
-Do not use #your-id CSS rules to style.
-BigText clones the element to size it off-document, and does not maintain the ID attribute for the clone.

 ### Lines Wrapping Pre-BigText
 The starting font-size must be small enough to guarantee that each individual line is not wrapping pre-BigText.
 Adjust the amount of text per line, or set the starting font size using the example below.